-Gulf Coast gasoline strengthened after Alon USA Energy Inc. (ALJ) reported emissions from a catalytic cracker at a Texas refinery and a tropical storm moved toward the U.S. refining center.
+Gulf Coast gasoline strengthened after Alon USA Energy Inc. (ALJ:US) reported emissions from a catalytic cracker at a Texas refinery and a tropical storm moved toward the U.S. refining center.

 Alon’s Big Spring plant had emissions from a boiler and fluid catalytic cracker after the rupture of a boiler tube, according to a filing yesterday with the Texas Commission on Environmental Quality.
 Tropical Storm Isaac is forecast to strengthen and cross Haiti and Cuba before arriving on the southwestern Florida coast Aug.
 27, the National Hurricane Center said.